jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Instance/Create-Instance.md

 <div id="user-content-3"></div>

 ## Create Instance in Availability Group
-Availability Group (AG) is a logical collection of VM instance provided by JD Cloud.
+Availability Group (AG) is a logical collection of VM instance provided by JD Cloud & AI.
 The instances in the Availability Group are distributed on the physical resources that are isolated from each other.
 When a hardware failure occurs, only some instances are affected.
 Your overall business is still not available.
 For details of Availability Group, please see [Availability Group Overview](http://docs.jdcloud.com/en/availability-group/product-overview).

 Create instance in the Availability Group means that the newly created instances will be deployed on the corresponding physical resources according to the rules of the current Availability Group